Alberto-Quinonez/database-storefront-sync/README.md

 Here we iterate on each tree, and do a breadth first traversal.
 This guarantees that in each tree, the parent nodes come out first.
 In order to satisfy the requirements.

-### test.js
+## test.js
-I created a small test file to try to see
+This is a small test file to try to see the performance of the algorithm

+### generate
+this simply creates equal sized trees, as many times as requested.
+Flattens the trees into one array, then shuffles the array.

-The tree generation was not ideal, I was not able to generate deep trees.
+The tree generation was not ideal, it does not produce very deep trees.

-But I attempted a few cases to get an idea of the speed for sorting the categories.
+But I attempted a few cases with increasing number of trees to get an idea of the speed for sorting the categories.

 | Input size (num of roots)   | Average time  | run 1(ms)     | run 2(ms)     |  run 3(ms)    |
 | --------------------------- |:-------------:|:-------------:|:-------------:|:-------------:|